mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 ### Wait for the control plane to come up

-kubeadm waits (upto 4m0s) until `localhost:6443/healthz` (kube-apiserver liveness) returns `ok`.
-However, in order to detect deadlock conditions, kubeadm fails fast if `localhost:10255/healthz` (kubelet liveness) or `localhost:10255/healthz/syncloop` (kubelet readiness) don't return `ok` within 40s and 60s respectively.

-kubeadm relies on the kubelet to pull the control plane images and run them properly as static Pods.
+On control plane nodes, kubeadm waits up to 4 minutes for the control plane components and the kubelet to be available.
+It does that by performing a health check on the respective component `/healthz` or `/livez` endpoints.

 After the control plane is up, kubeadm completes the tasks described in following paragraphs.

 ### Save the kubeadm ClusterConfiguration in a ConfigMap for later reference